The Way (Fastball song): Covers

-In 2019, alt-country band Mike and the Moonpies recorded a cover of the song while playing a show to mark the 45th anniversary of the Hole in the Wall bar that gave both Mike and the Moonpies and Fastball their start.
+In 2019, alt-country band Silverada (then known as Mike and the Moonpies) recorded a cover of the song while playing a show to mark the 45th anniversary of the Hole in the Wall bar that gave both Mike and the Moonpies and Fastball their start.

+Uses in media

+In 2026, "The Way" was featured in the fifth episode of the third season of the Hulu drama series Tell Me Lies, playing during a scene in which a character confesses she is secretly planning to drive and visit her estranged mother.